5 Steps You Can Use To Build a “First Team” Mindset

 Be Explicit

 Be explicit about the behaviours you expect from your leaders.
-Be clear with my managers about their responsibility to one another, including detail of the First Team expectation in the job description and interview for how they’ve practiced it.
+Be clear with my managers about their responsibility to one another, including details of the First Team expectation in the job description and interview for how they’ve practiced it.

 Treat Them Like a Cohort